mja65/Emu68-Imager/docs/included.md

 ## Emu68 Imager Supporting Files

-Various supporting files are downloaded from a separate [Github Repository](https://github.com/mja65/Emu68-Imager-SupportingFiles).
+As of version 2.2, various supporting files are downloaded from a separate [Github Repository](https://github.com/mja65/Emu68-Imager-SupportingFiles).
 Details are contained on that repository, it's readme and License.

 ## Downloaded and installed during image creation